 Sometimes you have a chronic pain issue that won't resolve through traditional therapies, but you don't want to keep trying endless medications in search of relief.
 A pain relief therapy known as dry needling trigger point therapy is gaining popularity as it provides drug-free pain relief.
-At Advanced Spinal Care in Charleston, SC, our chiropractors Dr. Shariff and Dr. Page are trained in the application of dry needles.
+At Whiplash Pain Center in Charleston, SC, our chiropractors Dr. Shariff and Dr. Page are trained in the application of dry needles.

 At first glance, dry needling looks like acupuncture with its use of thin needles.
 Dry needle therapy does use thin needles, but that's where its similarity to acupuncture ends.
 The technique gets its name because a needle is inserted into the skin and muscle without being medicated in any way.
 The needle is inserted directly into a pain or trigger point as opposed to a specific placement pattern around the body.